 Having astigmatism is quite common and does not disqualify you from being a candidate.
 Our lasers are able to treat the astigmatism along with correcting the nearsightedness or farsightedness.
 It is all done in the same procedure.

 The goal of refractive surgery is to reduce the dependency on glasses or contacts.
 Patients’ goals can vary based upon their level of correction and expectations.
 Most patients achieve 20/20 correction after surgery while others still require the use of glasses for night driving and reading.
 Your outcome is based on your individual parameters and will be discussed with you by our medical staff during your consultation.

-In my opinion as a surgeon, it is not as accurate as using the cornea’s natural plane between epithelium and it’s underlying tissue, to gently wipe away the epithelium (that is, using the alcohol removal process).
-I have done over 1000 transepithelial PRKs, and over 50,000 alcohol removal PRK procedures.
-All methods of epithelial removal yield very similar outcomes.
-I have performed several different techniques and have selected the method I use, as in my hands it is the most accurate.
+“It is not as accurate as using the cornea’s natural plane between epithelium and its underlying tissue, to gently wipe away the epithelium (that is, using the alcohol removal process).
+All methods of epithelial removal yield very similar outcomes.”

 The laser is a surgical instrument.
 It removes tissue from your eye.
 The only way to correct vision without touching the eye is to wear glasses (contact lenses touch the eye).
 “No Touch” is a trademarked name for transepithelial PRK coined by one clinic.
 It is not a patented form of surgery, it is a procedure developed in 1991.
 I still do this procedure on approximately 10 patients per year, only under very specific circumstances.